Mimi Areme

-Mimi Areme (September 28, 1988) is a Ghanaian beauty queen who was crowned as Miss Ghana 2009.
+Mimi Areme (September 28, 1988) is a Ghanaian model and beauty pageant titleholder who was crowned Miss Ghana 2009.
 Areme later competed in the Miss World 2010 pageant in the southern Chinese city of Sanya on October 30, where Miss USA, Alexandria Mills, was crowned the overall winner.

+Early life

+Mimi Areme is the only child in her family, her Mom (Betty Hogar) is a Christian while her dad (Ali Areme-Yawo) is a Muslim.
+She's a student of Reading Marketing in Sunyani Polytechnic Ghana.
+Her biggest dream is to have a marketing company in order to employ people in her country to help unemployment level and to help people make a good living.

 Miss Ghana 2009

 Twenty-year-old Miss Mimi Areme, an HND Marketing student of the Sunyani Polytechnic, was elected Miss Ghana 2009 at the grand finale of the national pageant at the Accra International Conference Centre.

 As part of her pageant prize, Ms. Areme drove home a new Tata Safari 4X4 automobile.
 The car keys were handed to her by the Minister of Tourism, Mrs Juliana Azumah-Mensah, moments after Areme was declared Ghana's 2009 beauty queen by 2008 winner, Miss Mawuse Appea.
 The car prize included a one-year servicing warranty from PHC Motors.
 Areme also received a GHc200 monthly allowance for one year, 10 gallons of fuel per week for one year, four pieces of ATL fabric every month for one year, and several other alluring indulgences.
 As Miss Ghana, Areme also became entitled to represent Ghana in the Miss World Pageant.

 Besides her poise and articulation, amplified by her beauty and regular smiles, Areme was equally strong with her message, re-echoing US president Barack Obama's challenge to Africa's youth to take their destinies into their own hands and dare themselves to overcome whatever challenges confront the continent.
 Her emphatic “Yes we can!” resonated in the main auditorium as her many fans stood in brief applause.